gicappa/searchmetrics-interview/README.md

 # Application Design

 ## Let's start
-When creating a new system there are always different needs pulling in different directions:
+When creating a new system, there are always different needs pulling in different directions:

 - the need to understand the business and derive a mental model out of it
-- the need of drafting an architecture/design deferring all the choices that are not strictly currently needed, sketching a first idea of a possible solution
+- the need for drafting an architecture/design deferring all the choices that are not strictly currently needed, sketching the first idea of a possible solution
 - the need to implement the simplest possible design to fulfil the initial requirements without anticipating any future requirements

 Even if they seem to be competing, they are all driven by the most important aspect of software development: *bring value to its stakeholders*.
 Furthermore, as soon as possible.